asiapacificforum/nhrihub/README.md

 When new users are added, they are assigned to the appropriate role in order to limit access to sensitive information.

 ## Running the test suite
-Integration testing uses Rspec.
+Integration testing uses Rspec with poltergeist/phantomjs as the headless client.
 The tests are in spec/features.
-Headless testing uses the Poltergeist gem.
-Run the entire integration test suite with:
+Run the main application integration test suite with:
     rspec spec/features
+Each of the modules includes its own integration tests.
+The rails_helper from the main app is included in the module spec/features tests, so the same testing environment applies.

 ## Deployment
 Development updates are pushed manually to a git repository, using the normal git push procedure.